PieRatCat/RAG-chatbot/README.md

 ### Main Files & Directories

 * app.py: The main Streamlit application script that runs the chatbot interface and the RAG chain.
+Deployed in Streamlit Cloud at <https://da-chatbot.streamlit.app/>.

 * chatbot.ipynb: Jupyter Notebook containing the Python code for data preprocessing: loading PDFs, chunking text, generating embeddings, and creating the ChromaDB vector store.
+[View the notebook in nbviewer](https://nbviewer.org/github/PieRatCat/RAG-chatbot/blob/main/chatbot.ipynb).

 * style.css: Contains the custom CSS rules for theming the Streamlit application.